webdavis/Homelab/README.md

 export ANSIBLE_VAULT_PASSWORD='xxxxxxxxxxxxxx'
 ```

-Then, load it into your current shell session with:
+If you aren't using `direnv`, then load it into your current shell session like so:

 ```bash
 source vault.secrets
 ```

-### 5. Verify Ansible Connection
+### 4. Verify Ansible Connection

 Before you do anything else, verify that you can connect to both the managing node (your `localhost`) and
 a managed node using Ansible's `ping` module: